Omariko/my-portfolio/README.md

 # Omar Ali Portfolio
-This is my first professional repository on git.
+This is my first professional repository on github.
 It uses AWS and React.JS